-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly and has unanimously passed the Senate Education and Public Safety Committees and is pending in the Senate Appropriations Committee.

 State Provided Benefits

 Paid Family Leave for Care of "Designated Person" (SB 590)

 This bill aims to expand the scope of California's paid family leave program.
 Currently, the program provides wage replacement benefits for up to 8 weeks to workers who take time off to care for a seriously ill family member.
 This bill, effective July 1, 2027, will extend eligibility to individuals caring for a "designated person," defined as anyone related by blood or whose relationship with the employee is equivalent to a family relationship.
 Employees will be able to identify this designated person when filing a claim for benefits.